Naman1997/blog.cyberloki.dev/content/posts/server-on-campus-wifi.md

 - You're probably MITMed if they're using an SSL Proxy
 - You don't know if your server will get the same IP address as the last time or not
 - You probably have some sort of webpage based login preventing automatic WiFi connection
-- You're a normal person who does not own a server in the first place 😂
+- You're a normal person who does not own a server in the first place(lol)

 You'll probably not want to use such a network for anything other than Spotify and some gaming.
 But, if you're not made of money, and most of us are not, you'll probably think of keeping a server on such a network for learning purposes.
 Which is exactly what I'm gonna help you do today!